xyproto/sys/README.md

 Features

 * Wraps systemctl and service/chkconfig.
-* Makes them more inclined to understand what you mean.
 * Will never believe that "start" or "stop" is the name of a service.
+* Will accept a different order of arguments.
+Both "status myservice" and "myservice status" is okay.

 Info

-* GPL2
+* License: GPL2
-* Alexander Rødseth
+* Author: Alexander Rødseth
-* 2013
+* Year: 2013

 Tip